 Gordon has personally acquired and developed nearly $10 million in real estate assets to date with L+M Development Partners, and recently completed overseeing a mixed-use redevelopment of the former McDonogh 30 School/WYLD Radio Station building in the bio-medical district near downtown New Orleans, for which he received a 2019 Excellence in Construction and Real Estate Award by New Orleans City Business Magazine.

 Gordon previously served as the Chief of Staff to two New Orleans City Councilmembers.
 He has been certified in the International Building Code, and is an expert in land use and planning policy, holding both a Master’s Degree in historic preservation from the Tulane University School of Architecture and a bachelor’s degree in historic preservation and city planning from the College of Charleston.
 He is additionally a Fellow of the Institute of Politics at Loyola University New Orleans.

-Gordon is the Vice President of the Preservation Resource Center’s Board of Directors, where he also co-chairs the Advocacy Committee.
+Gordon is the incoming President of the Preservation Resource Center’s Board of Directors.
 He and his wife, Kathryn, are charter members of the Historic New Orleans Collection’s Caillot Circle.
-Gordon serves on several other local nonprofit boards and enjoys being socially and civically active.
-Gordon and Kathryn have two children and live in the Fontainebleau area.
+Gordon and Kathryn serve on several other local nonprofit boards and enjoy being socially and civically active.
+Gordon and Kathryn have two children and live Uptown.